algorandfoundation/docs/docs/reference/cli/goal/node/create.md

-Create a node at the desired data directory for the desired network.
+Create a node at the desired data directory for the desired network